utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-get-month-name.md

 // Dec
 ```

-And as you have seen we are providing the `default` keyword.
+And as you have seen, we provide the `default` keyword.
 This is the placeholder for the `locale`.

 So let's get a months name in a different `locale` with this code: